-Removing accumulated sediment and deepening the permanent pool at Winnetka Pond East will provide water quality improvement by 1) providing additional permanent pool storage for increased sedimentation and 2) minimizing downstream transport of sediment.
-If the BCWMC decides to support the Winnetka Pond East Alternative 2 project, we recommend completing it in 2018, which fits into the City's CIP schedule and the BCWMC CIP schedule.
-The total estimated project capital cost to implement deepening Winnetka Pond East is \$910,000.
-This cost includes an estimated \$569,000 in construction costs, \$171,000 in construction contingency, and \$171,000 design, permitting, and construction observation costs (all costs rounded to the nearest \$1,000).
+Removing accumulated sediment and deepening the permanent pool to 6.0 feet at Winnetka Pond East (alternative 3), creating a native buffer (add-on 1), and implementing goose management methods (add-on 2) will provide water quality improvement by 1) providing additional permanent pool storage for increased sedimentation, 2) minimizing downstream transport of sediment, 3) filtering pollutants such as phosphorus, sediment, and bacteria from stormwater runoff, and 4) reducing phosphorus and bacteria loads from geese.
+If the BCWMC decides to support the Winnetka Pond East project, we recommend completing it in 2018, which fits into the City's CIP schedule and the BCWMC CIP schedule.
+The total estimated project capital cost to implement the Winnetka Pond East project is \$913,000, which includes \$888,000 to deepen Winnetka Pond East to 6.0 feet, \$17,000 to construct a native buffer, and \$8,000 for goose management.
 We recommend that the opinions of cost identified in this study be used to develop a levy request for the selected project and that the Winnetka Pond East project proceeds to the design and construction phase.